Harsh-Maheshwari/harsh-maheshwari.github.io/src/Insights/Evolving Insights/2022-12-15 Training a Neural Network.md

 ###  Norms

 - A small change in input mini batch distribution can be noticed as a very large change in deeper layers (due to chain of change formulation).
 This phenomenon / problem is called **internal covariance shift**.
 BatchNorm solves the issue of internal covariance shift.
 - **BatchNorm** simply learns the optimal means and scales of each layer's inputs.
 It does so by zero-centering and normalizing its input vectors, then scaling and shifting them.
 It also acts like a weak regularizer.
+Batch Norm is applied after calculating  $w^Tx$ and before applying the activation
 - Using **BatchNorm** lets us use larger learning rates (which result in faster convergence) and lead to huge improvements in most neural networks by reducing the vanishing gradients problem.
 The only downside is that it slightly increases training times because of the extra computations required at each layer.
 - [Reference](https://arxiv.org/pdf/1502.03167v3.pdf)